Lab 4 - Moore Elevator Controller#

 • The display updates according to the output

-• The elevator must not teleport… no skipping floors
+• The elevator must not teleport

 • Three push buttons are to be used for resets